 From here you should walk down Zimmerstrasse until you reach Checkpoint Charlie.
 There are a series of excellent story boards here that highlight the fascinating history of this previously small dividing area.
 From the importance it played in the daily lives of Berliners to the huge symbolic part in international relations between the east and west.

-In the mood for some tapas then hit Sol Y Sombra or alternatively hit Yellow Sunshine for vegetarian options including delicious burgers.
+If you’re in the mood for some tapas then hit Sol Y Sombra (Oranienplatz 5) or alternatively Yellow Sunshine (Wiener Strasse 19) for vegetarian options including delicious burgers.
+For drinks afterwards, try the Würgeengel Bar (122 Dresdener Strasse).
+Inspired by the 1926 Brunel room of the same name, it’s full of old-fashioned décor and a particularly glam ambience.